 Vince Snetterton-Lewis (Graham Chapman): Well, one day I was sitting at home, threatening the kids, when I look out through the hole in the wall and I see this tank drive up.
 And one of Dinsdale's boys gets out, and he comes in all nice and friendly like and says Dinsdale wants to have a talk with me.
 So he chains me to the back of the tank and takes me for a scrape round to Dinsdale's place.

-- In Top Of The Lake a family of thugs accidentally kill a guy who they were trying to frighten by dragging him across a lake in a rubber ring behind a speedboat.
+- In Top of the Lake a family of thugs accidentally kill a guy who they were trying to frighten by dragging him across a lake in a rubber ring behind a speedboat.
 He got caught with his face in the water and drowned.

 - Xena: Warrior Princess: Season 3 'the Bitter Suite', Xena rides a galloping horse and drags Gabrielle through rocks, fire and sea.
 Gabrielle is covered in cuts and bruises, but she can still fight competently.

 - The 1998 dragging murder of James Byrd Jr., an African-American, in East Texas by three men, two of whom were white supremacists.
+This incident immortalized dragging as a form of lynching.

 - The Huns liked to lasso enemy infantry around the neck from horseback and drag them until their necks snapped.